RubyLearning/blog/content/post/2011/07/27/how-can-we-develop-for-tomorrows-needs.md

 thesis_description:
 - James M. Schorr gives real-world tips on how to develop and cater to tomorrow's needs..
-thesis_keywords:
-- Programming, James M. Schorr
-title: How Can We Develop For Tomorrow's Needs?
 topsy_short_url:
 - null
 ---